13 Mistakes That Shorten Your Laptop’s Life

 Too many programs launch when you boot your computer up

 If your Windows laptop has been running way too slowly, try hitting Ctrl + Shift + Esc to bring up Task Manager, suggests Schoeffler.
 Go to the Start-up tab to find a list of all the apps that open when you boot your laptop up and how much impact they have on the startup time.
 Right-click on any programs that you don’t use every day and click “Disable”.
 “It doesn’t mean it won’t run, it just means you have to manually start it,” says Schoeffler.
 Next time you restart, you should notice that things are ready to go faster than ever.
+Do you know what really happens when you ignore security warnings on your computer?

 You never compress your data

 Over time, the files on your laptop can become fragmented, meaning files that should be next to each other aren’t.
 If you have a Windows laptop, “defragging” your computer is a way of compressing and putting those files back together so that your computer doesn’t have to work so hard.
 “Basically, it organizes your data on your hard drive in a way that’s more efficient for the laptop,” says Eiland.
 “You can see the data being organized and the gaps being closed.”
 A defragmentation tool should already be built into your computer, so just type “defrag” in the search bar and it should pop up.
+Here are some signs the cause of your slow computer is a virus.

 You never bothered to install antivirus